nylas/nylas-java/UPGRADE.md

       .loginHint("example@email.com")
       .build());

-// Insert code here to redirect the user to the url and parse the code
+// Write code here to redirect the user to the url and parse the code
     ...

 // Exchange the code for an access token